atharvrs07/atharvrs07/README.md

 > *"Champions aren't born in comfort zones."*

-I train every single day with one goal in mind — **World #1**.
+I train every single day with one goal in mind — **always aiming for the top**.
 Not just dreaming about it.
 Actually working for it.
 Every serve, every rally, every drill is a step closer.
 The grind never stops.

 ---